adamgf/react-native-opencv3/README.md

 React-native opencv3 or "RNOpencv3" wraps opencv native functions and propagates the return data from these functions to react native land for usage in android and iOS apps enabling native app developers with new functionality.
 This package is not guaranteed bug-free or encompasses all of OpenCV but is a good starting point with a nice chunk of Imgproc and Core functions supported and face and landmark detection and image and video overlays as well as saving images and recording video.
 All two way communication between react-native and OpenCV is supported and thus can be expanded upon.
 It establishes an infrastructure and provides scaffolding for eventually incorporating all functionality from Opencv core and extension modules.

 The basic methodology is that any function from opencv can be opaquely called from react native using a string to lookup the function and a dictionary to look up Mats and utilize other structures (CvScalar, CvPoint, etc.) that are referenced by the react native application and by using Java method invocation and method wrapping in C++.
 Because Opencv provides a variety of methods that take an input of one or more Mats and other types and output one Mat, this seemed like a good place to start.
-So RNOpencv3 is not intended to be some bulky monolithic library but a thin layer in between reaact native and opencv3 with functionality developers need to create awesome apps with more advanced image processing, object and face detection and other capabilities.
+So RNOpencv3 is not intended to be some bulky monolithic library but a thin layer in between react native and opencv3 with functionality developers need to create awesome apps with more advanced image processing, object and face detection and other capabilities.
 Hopefully this convinces others to take this basic framework run with it and become a contributor.

 ## Getting started